eegli/pampa.place/README.md

 ## Local testing and development

 It makes sense to quickly test and preview your version of the game.
-`Create a `.env.local` file in the root directory and add these two:
+Create an `.env.local` file in the root directory and add these two:

 ```
 MAPS_API_KEY=<your local API key>